 Psychedelics and evolution?

-Among knowledgeable, the discussion around psychedelics is passionately trying to place psychedelics as part of human evolution.
+Some scholars attempt passionately to place psychedelics as part of human evolution.
 This puzzle covers the history of psychedelics and mysticism, religions, and the prehistory of modern humans.
-It looks like the puzzle has the right pieces, but in my opinion, they are not in the right places.
+It looks like the puzzle has the right pieces, but I think they are not in the right places.
 The picture is interesting, but it doesn’t look quite right.
-I’m not sure psychedelics as such play a key role in human development.
+I’m not sure psychedelics, as such, play a key role in human development.
 Psychedelics have neither accelerated human development nor raised his consciousness above other creatures.
-Also, I don’t think the life of early humans should be considered unspeakably dull, as some people think, because we have hardly any traces of their productive life.
-It certainly looks like a bland living, but I think it’s a misunderstanding and can be explained.
+Also, I don’t think the life of early humans should be considered unspeakably dull, as some people think because we have hardly any traces of their productive life.
+It looks like a bland living, but I think it’s a misunderstanding and can be explained.

-I think quite the opposite is true: only when H. sapiens was born as a species, i.e. when it lost its ability to change its consciousness, its life became bland.
+Quite the opposite is true: only when H. sapiens emerged, i.e. when it lost its ability to change its consciousness, its life became bland.
 And this is precisely where psychoactive substances can have a role in human life: they mean a reunion with the past.
-They restore the old ability to grow up adult and remove the feeling of insignificance mentally.
+They restore the old ability to grow up an adult and mentally remove the feeling of insignificance.
 They correct the effects of our inherited defect, not permanently, but for quite some time.
 And indeed, psychedelics mark a return to our mystic past, which turns out to be not so bland after all.
 So be it simple and modest; it was what the human species wanted.
 They experienced the world positively and interestingly.
 They took every detail of life seriously.

-Still, the story does not come from plants but humans.
+Still, the story does not come from plants but from humans.
 We need these plants; they don’t need us.
 They make our bodies work as initially designed and thus allow us to see things the right way and understand our right and humble place in nature.
-It has to be a lucky coincidence that so many of them contain substances that can activate our nervous system in the same way that our body once did itself.
+It must be a lucky coincidence that so many of them contain substances that can activate our nervous system in the same way our body once did.
 Psychedelics undoubtedly have a place in human life, whether we like it or not.
-They are not drugs, they are medicine and should be considered an integral part of our lives because they show us where we come from and where we belong.
+They are not drugs; they are medicine and should be considered an integral part of our lives because they show us where we come from and where we belong.